 Automatic analysis of the time course of cell death within your incubator

-Determine how and when treatment effects occured without removing cells from the stable environment of the incubator - ideal for long-term studies (0 to <10 days).
+Determine how and when treatment effects occurred without removing cells from the stable environment of the incubator - ideal for long-term studies (0 to <10 days).

 Figure 2.
 Quantify treatment effects automatically and non-invasively.
-Incucyte® Cytotoxicity Assay allows every well of a 96/384 well plate to be imaged and analyzed automatically to provide a microplate readout of cytotoxicity over time (left).
-Time-courses reveal concentration-dependent treatment effects (center).
-Transform data into concentration-response curves to compare pharmacology (right).
+Incucyte® Cytotoxicity Assay allows every well of a 96/384 well plate to be imaged and analyzed automatically to provide a microplate readout of cytotoxicity over time (top).
+Time-courses reveal concentration-dependent treatment effects (bottom left).
+Transform data into concentration-response curves to compare pharmacology (bottom right).

 Simple mix-and-read 96/384-well protocols - no washing, no fixing, no lifting